-Another, albeit indirect avenue toward risk minimization is to employ an algorithm for minimizing $R_n$ , but terminate the algorithm early, i.e., before an actual minimizer of $R_n$ is found.
+minimizer of $R_n$ is found.
 In this manner, the role of the hyperparameter is played by the training time allowed, according to which one typically finds the relationships illustrated in Figure 2.6.
 Theoretical analyses related to the idea of early stopping are much more challenging than those for other forms of structural risk minimization.
 However, it is worthwhile to mention these effects since early stopping is a popular technique in practice, and is often essential due to computational budget limitations.

-Overall, the structural risk minimization principle has proved useful for many applications, and can be viewed as an alternative of the approach of employing expert human knowledge mentioned in §2.1.
+Overall, the structural risk minimization principle has proved useful for many applications, and it can be viewed as an alternative to the approach of employing expert human knowledge mentioned in section 2.1.
 Rather than encoding knowledge as formal classification rules, one encodes it via preferences for certain prediction functions over others, then explores the performance of various prediction functions that have been optimized under the influence of such preferences.